Shopping Cart

 How It’s Delivered

-Primary Measures (Safety):
+Primary Measures (Safety)

-Secondary Measures (Efficacy):
+Secondary Measures (Efficacy)

-• Non-motor symptoms like sleep and mood
+• Non-motor symptoms (e.g.,sleep, mood).

-• Overall disease stage (Hoehn-Yahr scale)
+• Overall disease stage (Hoehn–Yahr scale).

-What They Found:
+What They Found (Early Case)

 What Makes This Trial Important?